Border Morris: Revival

 The Leominster Morris were reformed in 1988, split from The Breinton Morris (who disbanded after a further ten years.)
 Through contact with E.C.
 Cawte, with reference to notes made in Leominster, his talking with former dancer, Tom Postons, and his recollections of the dancing of the time as having "lots of bowing, hat-raising, and clashing of sticks on the ground" led to the "revival" of Postons' stick dance.
 Cecil Sharp visited the town on 27 December 1909 with local folklorist Ella Mary Leather, and collected tunes from the prolific local gypsy fiddler John Locke.
 The Leominster men use several of Locke's tunes in their repertoire today.

 Border morris dancing was different on the Welsh side of the border, and a team on the Welsh side was formed in 1992.
 Initially the side was named Morys ar y Clwt but it was changed to Carreg-las in 1997.
 They use traditional Welsh and English folk and morris dance tunes.
 Carreg-las translates from the Welsh as 'bluestone', a rock found in the Preseli Mountains, in Pembrokeshire, of which it is said Stonehenge was constructed.

+Border Morris Sides

+Anderida Border Morris: Mixed group based in the South East region.

+Anoymous Morris.
+A large, high-energy, Border Morris team based in Poole.

+Beltane Border Morris: Mixed side performing in the West and South West, based in Devon.

+Black Pig Border Morris: Mixed team located in the East Midlands.

+Blackpowder Morris: Mixed side from the South East.